Language: EN

 17,Comma operator

-That is, those higher up in this table are evaluated before those lower down.
+That is, those higher up in the table are evaluated before those below it.

 Associativity